About Joshua @Josh_Barrage

 Joshua Barajas is the arts editor for the NewsHour.
 He can be reached at firstname.lastname@example.org.

 Joshua’s Recent Stories

-Trump is expected to speak at 2 p.m.
-EDT today.
+Northam is expected to speak at 2 p.m.
+ET today.
 Watch his remarks here.